QuentinAstegiano/PublicArticles/articles/PythonUnitTest/PythonUnitTest.md

   test_increment.py
 ```

-To access modules from another folder, set *__init__.py* files in your test folders and use the following code in the test parent folder:
+To access modules from another folder, set *__init__.py* files in your test folders to declare them as modules, and use the following code in the test parent folder:

 ```python
 import sys